FahmidulHaquee/21-blackjack/Javascript/Functional-based/README.md

 ```

-## playerTurn(deck, hand, logger = defaultLogger)
+## playerTurn(deck, playerHand, logger = defaultLogger)

 This function enables the player to make choice of whether to hit or stick.
 First, the user is prompted, and then an action is performed based on their input.

 If the user decides to hit, the score for their hand is re-calculated.
-Then, a number of different objects are returned based on their hand score:
+Then, an object is returned based on their hand score:

+return {
+&nbsp;&nbsp; continueTurn: false,
+&nbsp;&nbsp; didPlayerBust: false,
+&nbsp;&nbsp; didPlayer21: true,
+}

 - If the player has less than 21 points, the 'continueTurn' property returns true, which indicates to the play function that the player's turn will continue.
 This will trigger the playerTurn function again, giving the user another prompt to hit or stick.
 - If the player has exactly 21 points, the 'continueTurn' property returns false.
 This will end the player's turn and begin the dealer's turn.